-Now for a little project so you can use your skills!
 I love bows, as you probably know.
-This bow project is a girls top refashion.
+This DIY bow shirt project is a quick girl’s top refashion.
 It involves straight stitches and a little handsewing.Of course, beginner projects are fun for everyone!
 I bought a simple blank shirt at Target and used scrap material.

 1. Cut out two middle pieces and 1 main bow piece.
-Use printable pattern pieces if desired.
+Use printable pattern pieces if desired or use your own dimensions to make a larger or smaller bow.

 2. Sew bow middle pieces together along long edges with right sides together.